 Set up is easy: simply follow the instructions outlined in the CloudFront Developer Guide and start serving your content quickly and securely.

 Dedicated IP Custom SSL

 If you need to deliver content to browsers that don’t support SNI, you can use the Dedicated IP Custom SSL feature.
-For this feature CloudFront allocates dedicated IP addresses to serve your SSL content at each CloudFront edge location.
+For this feature the Amazon content delivery network allocates dedicated IP addresses to serve your SSL content at each Edge location.

 To use Dedicated IP Custom SSL certificate support, upload a SSL certificate and use the AWS Management Console to associate it with your CloudFront distributions.
-If you need to associate more than one custom SSL certificate with your CloudFront distribution, please include details about your use case and the number of custom SSL certificates you intend to use in the CloudFront Limit Increase Form.
+If you need to associate more than two custom SSL certificate with your AWS Account, please include details about your use case and the number of custom SSL certificates you intend to use in the CloudFront Limit Increase Form.

 You can learn more about Custom SSL features by reading the CloudFront Developer Guide.